 Getting rid of the top menu options that link to external websites might also help.

-To bring a bit more structure into this, the products directly part of Offrs for real estate agents are “Listing Leads” and “Smart Apps”.
+To bring more structure into this, the products directly part of Offrs for real estate agents are “Listing Leads” and “Smart Apps.”

 Offrs Features Walk-Through

-To help you understand how the Offrs features work, I created an account and will provide you with a walk-through of the platform.
+I created an account to help you understand how the Offrs features work and will provide you with a walk-through of the platform.

 When you first log in, you will get to the main dashboard.